ibm-cloud-docs/cephaas/trials-process.md

 ## Connecting to VCenter appliance
 {: #connect-vcenter-appliance}

-After connecting to the VPN, you can directly visit the VMWare systems prepared at:
+After connecting to the VPN, you can directly visit the VMWare systems prepared at the following servers:

 - esx1.cephaastrialsx.com - Your esx server 1.
 Credentials for the same will be provided via the setup zip file.